Nageswar-Sahoo/EMLO4_HYDRA/README.md

 <h2>MiniKube</h2>
-<h3>Start MiniKube</h3>

-<h3>1.
-Start MiniKube</h3>
 MiniKube is a local Kubernetes environment.
 Use it to test Kubernetes deployments on your local machine.

-Steps:
-Ensure MiniKube is installed.
-If not, install it following the MiniKube installation guide.

 Start MiniKube:
     minikube start --cpus=4 --memory=8192